jimy-byerley/pymadcad/docs/source/reference/generation.rst

 .. _generation:

-generation    - functions to generate mesh surfaces from lines or meshes
+generation    - Functions to generate mesh surfaces from lines or meshes
 ========================================================================

 .. automodule:: madcad.generation